FireFly: A High-Throughput Hardware Accelerator for Spiking Neural Networks with Efficient DSP and Memory Optimization: Hardware Architecture

-As shown in Fig. \ref{fig:fifo}B, traditional synchronous FIFO can be described using a ring.
-The circumference of the ring represents the depth of the FIFO.
-The width of the ring represents the data width of the FIFO.
-A push pointer is used to mark the write address of the incoming data.
-A pop pointer is used to mark the read address of the output data.
-When the push pointer and the pop pointer point to the same address, the FIFO is either full or empty, depending on whether the occupancy of the FIFO is rising or falling.
-When the FIFO is full, the ready signal to the inputs AXI-Stream is clear.
-When the FIFO is empty, the valid signal to the outputs AXI-Stream is clear.
+We propose Partial Reuse FIFO, a new memory structure for streaming data buffering, supporting data reuse like the Ping-pong buffer and having a FIFO-like feature.
+We first review two classic memory structures for streaming data buffering and latency hiding before we introduce the Partial Reuse FIFO. \minorchange{Fig.\ref{fig:fifo}A} shows a classic Ping-pong buffer.
+The buffer size is doubled for independent read and write processes.
+The input stream flows into one bank of the buffer and the output stream flows out from the other.
+Read and write conflicts are eliminated but memory resource consumption is relatively high for double buffering.
+Data cached in the Ping-pong buffer can be reused but manual controlling and bank switching are needed, which may complicate the controller design. \minorchange{Fig.\ref{fig:fifo}B} shows a classic synchronous FIFO, which is represented using a ring.
+A push pointer is used to mark the write address of the incoming data stream.
+A pop pointer is used to mark the read address of the output data stream.
+When the push pointer and the pop pointer meet each other, the FIFO is either full or empty, depending on whether the occupancy of the FIFO is rising or falling.
+FIFO provides a certain capability of buffering the input data stream when the downstream module is not ready.
+The control logic of the FIFO is self-contained.
+Using a valid-ready handshaking protocol, FIFO can be inserted directly between modules without complicating the whole design.
+However, FIFO does not support data reusing.

-As shown in Fig.\ref{fig:fifo}C, the mechanism of the Partial Reuse FIFO is the same as the traditional synchronous FIFO, except that a partial region in the FIFO ring cannot be flushed by incoming data until it is reused T times, where T is a control register of the Partial Reuse FIFO.